 fig, fennel seed and walnut.

 Dark chocolate, cranberry & hazlenut

 Cherry, pecan and white chocolate, white chocolate is great with this combination but dark chocolate is too and I like dark chocolate in postnatal baking for the fibre, iron and magnesium.
-It's also great for mood and blood pressure.
+It's also said to be great for supporting mood and for blood pressure.

-This dough makes 14 - 16 cookies based on a dessert spoon of dough each, obviously more if extra ingredients have been added.
-Prep time 5 - 10 mins, no rush though!
+This dough makes around 14 cookies based on a dessert spoon of dough each, obviously more if extra ingredients have been added.
+Prep time 10 mins...ish no rush though!
 Cooking time 10 mins.